Dr Bruna Chezzi

 - Laurea in Lingue e Letterature Straniere ( Universita` degli Studi Parma, Italy)

-Currently, Bruna is a part-time language tutor at Cardiff University Centre for Lifelong Learning, teaching Italian language and Italian cultural modules.
+Bruna is a Language Tutor at Cardiff University Centre for Lifelong Learning, where she teaches Italian language and Italian cultural modules.
 She enjoys all aspects of teaching, and always tries to make the learning process as enjoyable and stimulating as possible.

 Bruna’s academic interests include: the history of South Wales, working class literature, travel writing, autobiographical writing, identity, the role of memory in the construction of migrant identity, oral history.
 Her interests in the area of Italian Studies focus on the Italian immigrants in the UK, particularly South Wales, and on cultural and social exchanges between Italy and the UK.

-- (Self) – Perception and the impact of WWII on Welsh Italians.
-Paper for the Italian Studies Annual conference, Cork University, 5th February 2011.
+(Self) – Perception and the impact of WWII on Welsh Italians.
+Paper for the Italian Studies Annual conference, Cork University, 5th Februray 2011.